NixOS/nix.dev/source/tutorials/dev-environment.md

 Let's build a Python web application using the Flask web framework as an exercise.

-For our Flask web application, create a new file called `myapp.py` and add the code:
+For our Flask web application, create a new file called `myapp.py` and add the following code:

 ```{code-block} python myapp.py
 #! /usr/bin/env python